codeface-io/SwiftLSP/README.md

 ![](Documentation/SwiftLSP.png)

-The above image was generated with the [codeface.io app](https://codeface.io).
+The above image was generated with the [codeface app](https://codeface.io).

+## Development Status

+From version/tag 0.1.0 on, SwiftLSP adheres to [semantic versioning](https://semver.org).
+So until we've reached 1.0.0, its API may still break frequently, but this will be expressed in version bumps.

+SwiftLSP is already being used in production, but [Codeface](https://codeface.io) is still its primary client.
+SwiftLSP will move to version 1.0.0 as soon as its basic practicality and conceptual soundness have been validated by serving multiple real-world clients.